Tiendil/blog.feeds.fun/content/posts/2025-011-why-feeds-fun-normalizes-tags-and-how/en.md

 Tags are the real source of power in Feeds Fun.
 They allow you to rank, filter and sort news how you want, saving your time and energy.

-Hovewer, tagging is not so simple as it seems.
+However, tagging is not so simple as it seems.
 There is no strict definition of what a tag is, nor there is a standard for naming them.

 We may agree, that tag is a some short string that describes the text or a part of it.
 But…